chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 RegressorChain
 --------------

-Regressor chains (see :class:`~sklearn.multioutput.RegressorChain`) is analogous to :class:`~sklearn.multioutput.ClassifierChain` as a way of combining a number of regressions into a single multi-target model that is capable of exploiting correlations among targets.
+Regressor chains (see :class:`~xlearn.multioutput.RegressorChain`) is analogous to :class:`~xlearn.multioutput.ClassifierChain` as a way of combining a number of regressions into a single multi-target model that is capable of exploiting correlations among targets.